Junyi00/tp/docs/UserGuide.md

     revo 1

-Now, the status of the order should be 'Pending'.
+Now, the status of the order should be `Pending`.
-As expected, trying to revert the status when it is already 'Pending', will be met with an error!
+As expected, trying to revert the status when it is already `Pending`, will be met with an error!

 #### Cancelling an order
 {: .no_toc}